FSU-ACM/Contest-Server/README.md

 For deployment, use `.docker/production.yml` instead.

+### Deployment

+**IMPORTANT**: See section on Domjudge for bringing up Domjudge containers.

+Also, you may need to restart the Nginx proxy after launching the whole suite.

 ### Styles
 This project uses Sass to define the styles.
 Sass needs to be pre-compiled into CSS before the image is built.
 In Development mode, when Sass rebuilds the